Munzeltje/data_mining_course/README.md

 # UvA Data Mining Course

-Obtain the data from the canvas page and add to the folder.
+Obtain the data for assignment 1 from the canvas page and add to /assignment1.